What is I/DD?

 Life Enrichment Programs

 One of the greatest challenges for families caring for individuals with significant disabilities is finding quality, affordable care that meets the developmental, physical, or behavioral needs of their family member.
 The Arc of San Antonio works with children and adults through our life enrichment programs.
 These programs allow children and adults with I/DD to be a part of the community, learn new skills, enhance current skills and have fun with friends.
 Learn more about our children’s and our adults’ program.

 Support for Families

 The Arc of San Antonio offers a free case management program which help families caring for children and adults with I/DD connect to community programs and funding sources.
 Our case managers also work diligently to help families navigate the network of service providers in Bexar County.
 The goal is to help families move toward greater independence and self-advocacy.
-We currently offer 3 programs: Comprehensive School-Based Case Management—CSCM; Community Living Assistance and Support Services—CLASS and Outreach and Support Services.
+We currently offer 3 programs: Community Services Case Management—CSCM; Community Living Assistance and Support Services—CLASS and Family Support Services.

 For over 60 years, The Arc has filled the gaps within the special needs community.
 The Arc is successful because of the generosity of our community.
 Each donation goes directly to programs and services for children and adults with I/DD.